mjr121/DST_NPCAdditions/README.md

 \
 \
 Unless otherwise stated, all factions have the same available entities, which are;
-Spear, Sword, Sword/Shield, and a Line Leader unit (Bandits have Bosses, Knights have Captains)
+Spear, Sword, Sword/Shield, and a Line Leader unit (Bandits have Bosses, Knights have Sergeants)

 Future Plans\
 Additional Factions for more inter-faction fights\